• Skip to primary navigation

 • Contact Science Sparks

-Home » Science Experiments for Kids » Ada Lovelace – Fact File
+Home » Science Experiments for Kids » Ada Lovelace – Wonderful Women in STEM

 Today’s Women in STEM spotlight is the wonderful Ada Lovelace!!
 Ada was a mathematician who is thought to have written the world’s first computer program 100 years before the first computer was made!
-She also correctly predicted the future possibilities of computers including for creating music and graphics.
+She also correctly predicted the future possibilities of computers, including creating music and graphics.

 Ada Lovelace Image taken from Wikipedia